mgechev/blog.mgechev.com/content/post/2018-03-11-machine-learning-bundling-webpack-javascript-markov-chain.md

 ## Basics Probability Theory

-Let's go back to our aggregated Google Analytics data from the example above:
+Let's take a look at this aggregated data from Google Analytics:

 ```ts
 const graph = {